MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/user-guide/custom-gallery.md

 And, of course, your virtual machine (.iso or .vhdx).

 The below JSON template has starter items and the gallery's schema.
-If you edit it in VSCode, it will automatically provide intellisense.
+If you edit it in VSCode, it will automatically provide IntelliSense.

 [!code-json[main](../../../hyperv-tools/vmgallery/vm-gallery-template.json)]